Valuation Changes in Broad Market and Smart Beta Nifty Indices 03May2026

 Smart beta indices:

 Factor indices displayed clearer behavioural patterns.
-Momentum, as expected, showed a strong uptick, with Nifty 200 Momentum 30 PE rising from 23.2 to 26.0, reflecting continuation of trend-following flows.
+Momentum, as can be expected, showed a strong uptick, with Nifty 200 Momentum 30 PE rising from 23.2 to 26.0, reflecting continuation of trend-following flows.

 In contrast, Low Volatility remained subdued, with Nifty 100 Low Volatility 30 PE increasing only from 25.2 to 26.9, consistent with defensive factors lagging in risk-on phases.